jackjt8/win_batch_DN/README.md

 ### Usage

-1. Ensure there are **no** spaces in the image file name.
+1. Ensure there are **no** spaces in the image file name or path.
+This causes so many issues and I have yet to find a good solution.

-2. Drag and drop one or more .pngs onto this .bat file to denoise them.
+2. Drag and drop one or more .png or .pfm files onto the corresponding .bat file to automatically denoise.

+Assuming you are using the PFM version, please drag an drop only the noisy images.
+The script will find the .albedo and .normal maps if they exist in the same directory else it will fall back.